maazinansari/maazinansari/content/posts/despacito.md

 ## wdaySunday                         1.966222e-05
 ```

 The summary shows the coefficients of the model.
 The `(Intercept)` is the baseline to which all other coefficients are compared.
 Here the baseline is January and Monday.
-So, the estimated coefficient for February can be interpreted as "385064.4 more views in February than in January."
+So, the estimated coefficient for February can be interpreted as "504094.8 more views in February than in January."

 *Sidenote: My interpretation here might be wrong.
-I tried verifying the values with other methods, and couldn't get replicate the results.
+I tried verifying the values with other methods, and couldn't replicate the results.
 Also, I would've liked for the summary to reflect the form of the main effects model above, (i.e. without the intercept).
 Using `- 1` gets rid of the intercept and includes January, but not Monday.
 If anyone has any suggestions for me, please feel free to reach out.*